Miyakee/geomeet/README.md

 If no relevant changes are detected, checks are skipped.
 Hooks are managed by Husky and located in `.husky/` directory.

-## 💻 Improvement
-1. audit log. (had add audit fields in table. but better to put audit log to trace data change in DB)
-2. websocket -> websocket + sqs (decoupling, scalability, and reliability) depends on requirements. if no so much user. maybe do it later.mentm

 ## 🛠 Tech Stack